 Folic acid may be listed on food packages as folate, which is the natural form of folic acid found in foods.

-Adult women who are planning pregnancy or who could become pregnant should be advised to get 400 to 800 mcg of folic acid a day.
+Adults who are planning pregnancy or who could become pregnant need to get 400 to 800 mcg of folic acid a day.

-Your body doesn't absorb folate as easily as it absorbs synthetic folic acid, and most people don't get the recommended amount of folate through diet alone, so vitamin supplements are necessary to prevent spina bifida.
-And it's possible that folic acid will also help reduce the risk of other birth defects, including cleft lip, cleft palate and some congenital heart defects.
+The body doesn't absorb folate as easily as it absorbs folic acid, and most people don't get the recommended amount of folate through diet alone.
+Vitamin supplements that include folic acid are necessary to prevent spina bifida.
+It's also possible that folic acid may help lower the risk of other conditions that may be present at birth.
+These conditions include a cleft lip, a cleft palate and some heart conditions.

-It's also a good idea to eat a healthy diet, including foods rich in folate or enriched with folic acid.
+It's also a good idea to eat a healthy diet that includes foods rich in folate or fortified with folic acid.
 This vitamin is present naturally in many foods, including:

 When higher doses are needed

-If you have spina bifida or if you've previously given birth to a child with spina bifida, you'll need extra folic acid before you become pregnant.
-If you're taking anti-seizure medications or you have diabetes, you may also benefit from a higher dose of this B vitamin.
-Check with your doctor before taking additional folic acid supplements.
+If you have spina bifida or if you've previously given birth to a child with spina bifida, you need extra folic acid before you become pregnant.
+If you're taking anti-seizure medicines or you have diabetes, you also may benefit from a higher dose of this B vitamin.
+Check with your healthcare professional before taking additional folic acid supplements.

-Discuss the risks of amniocentesis, including a slight risk of loss of the pregnancy, with your doctor.
+Talk to your healthcare professional about the potential risks of amniocentesis.
+There's a slight risk of loss of the pregnancy.

 Surgery before birth

-It's important to have a comprehensive evaluation to determine whether fetal surgery is feasible.
-This specialized surgery should only be done at a health care facility that has experienced fetal surgery experts, a multispecialty team approach and neonatal intensive care.
-Typically the team includes a fetal surgeon, pediatric neurosurgeon, maternal-fetal medicine specialist, fetal cardiologist and neonatologist.
+It's important to have a comprehensive evaluation to determine whether fetal surgery can be done.
+This specialized surgery should only be done at a healthcare facility with experienced fetal surgery experts, a multispecialty team and neonatal intensive care.
+Typically, the team includes a fetal surgeon, a pediatric neurosurgeon, a maternal-fetal medicine specialist, a fetal cardiologist and a neonatologist.

-Many babies with myelomeningocele tend to be in a feet-first (breech) position.
-If your baby is in this position or if your doctor has detected a large cyst or sac, cesarean birth may be a safer way to deliver your baby.
+Many babies with myelomeningocele tend to be in a feet-first position, known as breech.
+Cesarean birth may be a safer way to deliver if your baby is breech or has a large cyst or sac.